moodlehq/selenium-standalone-chrome/README.md

 # selenium-standalone-chrome

-This repository contains build files for a custom versio of the official selenium/standalone-chrome docker image.
+This repository contains build files for a custom version of the official selenium/standalone-chrome docker image.

 It includes a copy of chromedriver which includes certain bug fixes, which have already been merged into later versions of the Chromoium project.